-- 1. ordinary foundations (vanliga stiftelser); - 2. collection foundations (insamlingsstiftelser); - 3. collective agreement foundations (kollektivavtalsstiftelser); or - 4. pension and employee foundations (pensions- and personalstiftelser).
+- 1. ordinary foundations (vanliga stiftelser); - 2. collection foundations (insamlingsstiftelser); - 3. collective agreement foundations (kollektivavtalsstiftelser); or - 4. pension and personnel foundations (pensions and personalstiftelser).

 Ordinary foundations are a broad category and include foundations with a wide variety of purposes, e.g., local charity work and scholarships, family foundations3 and the Nobel Foundation.
 A condition for being classified as an ordinary foundation is that the founder(s) of the foundation transfer(s) assets to the foundation for a particular purpose.
 These assets are not allowed to be distributed; it is only the return on the assets that can be distributed.
-However, if it is stated in the statutes that the foundation is allowed to use the capital, it might distribute the assets, as long as the foundation can fulfil its purpose (varaktighetskravet) over time (Isoz 1997).